The Best Logos of the 1980s

 Miami Vice Logo

-Miami Vice, an NBC sensation from the 1980s, stands out as a cultural touchstone of the era.
-Known for its embodiment of flashy accessories, vibrant colors, and neon aesthetics, it captivated audiences of the time.
+The Miami Vice series, which became a 1980s sensation on NBC, is one of the most colorful cultural symbols of the era.
+Known for its embodiment of eye-catching accessories, bright colors, and neon aesthetics, it captivated viewers of the time.

-The show’s logo is a distinct reflection of the 1980s zeitgeist.
-The innovative use of two different fonts, Broadway Regular for the upper text and Broadway Stencil for the lower, combined with the alternating thick and thin strokes, gives it a unique flair.
+The show’s logo vividly reflects the 1980s era.
+The innovative use of two different typefaces—Broadway Regular for the upper text and Broadway Stencil for the lower text—combined with alternating thick and thin strokes gives the logo a unique flavor.

-The logo’s color scheme also represents the era, strikingly contrasting vivid magenta, and vibrant aquamarine hues.
-This chromatic combination enhances the design, contributing to its iconic 1980s look.
+The logo’s color scheme also reflects the era: purple and aquamarine contrast brightly.
+This combination of colors accentuates the design and gives it an iconic 1980s look.

-The overall design mimics the appearance of a large neon sign, aligning with the show’s bold and dynamic character.
-With its unmistakable aesthetic, vivid colors, and distinct typography, the Miami Vice logo encapsulates the quintessence of the ’80s.
-It is no wonder it earned a spot amongst the top logos of the decade.
-Its enduring appeal lies in its ability to immediately transport viewers back to the energy and vivacity of that period.
+The overall design mimics a large neon sign, in keeping with the series’ bold and dynamic nature.
+With its unique aesthetic, vibrant colors, and distinctive typography, the TV series Miami Vice logo embodies the quintessential 80s look.
+No wonder it was among the best logos of the decade.

 MTV